FabsOliveira/setlist-practice-tracker/README.md

 run the small server included in this repository.
 First install the dependencies with `npm install`, then start the server with `npm start` (or `node server.js`).
 The server saves your song data to `songs.json`.

+## Import/Export
+Use the **Import Songs** button to load a JSON file containing your songs.
+Use **Export Songs** to download the current list for backup.
+A small sync indicator next to the buttons shows whether your page data matches the last imported or exported file.